A Review on Deep Learning in UAV Remote Sensing: Perspectives in Deep Learning with UAV Data

 \subsection{Photogrammetric Processing}

 Although not as developed as other practices, DL-based methods can be adopted for processing and optimizing the UAV photogrammetric processing task.
 This process aims to generate a dense point cloud and an orthomosaic, and it is based on Structure-from-Motion (SfM) and Multi-View Stereo (MVS) techniques.
 In SfM, the interior and exterior orientation parameters are estimated, and a sparse point cloud is generated.
 A matching technique between the images is applied in SfM.
-A recent survey on image matching \citep{Ma2021} concluded that this thematic is still an open problem and also pointed out the potential of DL is this task.
+A recent survey on image matching \citep{Ma2021} concluded that this thematic is still an open problem and pointed out the potential of DL is this task.
 The authors mentioned that DL techniques are mainly applied to feature detection and description, and further investigations on feature matching can be explored.
 Finally, they pointed out that a promising direction is the customization of modern feature matching techniques to attend SfM.

-Regarding DL for UAV image matching, there is a lack of works, indicating a potential for future exploration.
+Regarding DL for UAV image matching, there is a lack of work indicating a potential for future exploration.
 In the UAV photogrammetric process, DL also can be used in filtering the DSM, which is essential to generate high-quality orthoimages.
 Previous work \citep{GEVAERT2018} showed the potential of using DL to filter the DSM and generate the DTM.
 Further investigations are required in this thematic, mainly considering UAV data.
 Besides, another task that can be beneficiated by DL is the color balancing between images when generating orthomosaic from thousands of images, corresponding to extensive areas.

-To summarize, the topics addressed in this section compose some of the hot topics in the computer vision community, and the combination of them with remote sensing data can contribute to the development of novel approaches in the context of UAV mapping.
-In this regard, it is important to emphasize that not only these topics are currently being investigated by computer vision research, but that they also are being fastly implemented in multiple approaches aside from remote sensing.
-As other domains are investigated, novel ways of improving and adapting these networks can be achieved.
-Future studies in the remote sensing communities, specifically with UAV-based systems, may benefit from these improvements and incorporate them into their applications.